 CxO’s may ask, why invest in something they cannot yet fully understand, but this was probably a very similar question asked in the 90’s about the internet.
 The learning curve will no doubt be steep, but that makes investing in targeted R&D and POC’s early all the more important so that they do not get caught off guard once commercialisation starts increasing.

-In the next article, we will delve a little bit deeper and describe the technology in more depth.
+In the next article, Blockchain, lifting the lid on confusing concepts, we will delve a little bit deeper and describe the concepts in more depth.